jinnerbichler/flash-server/README.md

 # Generic IOTA Flash Server

-This project basically wraps generic IOTA flash functionalities inside an Express web server, which makes it possible to build non-Javascript Flash applications.
+This project basically wraps generic IOTA flash functionalities inside an Express web server, which makes it possible to build non-Javascript applications with Flash channels.

 ## Configuration Parameters

-The following configrations can be done via setting the proper environment variable:
+The following configrations can be set via setting the proper environment variable:

 * `IOTA_SEED`(required): Seed of this Flash server (should never leave server)
 * `IRI_HOST`(optional): Host of IRI node.
 Must be set if interacting with the Tangle (e.g. `/fund` or `/finalize` API calls)
 * `IRI_PORT`(optional): Port of IRI node.
 Must be set if interacting with the Tangle (e.g. `/fund` or `/finalize` API calls)
 * `IRI_TESTNET`(optional, default=false): Testnet flag of IRI node.
-* `AUTH_USERNAME` (optional): Username of HTTP Basic authentication
+* `AUTH_USERNAME` (optional): Username of HTTP basic authentication
-* `AUTH_PASSWORD` (optional): Password of HTTP Basic authentication
+* `AUTH_PASSWORD` (optional): Password of HTTP basic authentication

-**HTTP Basic Authentication** cat be activated by setting `AUTH_USERNAME` and `AUTH_PASSWORD`..
+**HTTP Basic Authentication** cat be activated by setting `AUTH_USERNAME` and `AUTH_PASSWORD`.

 ## Docker Build